Discovering the best of the Lake District, Puerto Varas, Osorno, Petrohue Falls and Chiloe Island. Tours, food, hotels and more

 Petrohue Falls, Patagonia Lake District Chile.
 Just breathtaking!
-You can go here as part of a day tour or go by yourselves.
-Definitely worth the trip!
+You can go here as part of a day Chile Lake District tour which I recommend or go by yourselves.
+It’s definitely worth the trip!

 The last stop was Lago Todos Los Santos (also named Emerald Lake, Lake Esmeralda/Lago Esmeralda just to confuse us).
 It’s only about 5 km from the slopes of Osorno Volcano and Petrohue where we sailed through Todos los Santos lake.
 Surrounded by evergreen forests, green water, mountains and the volcanoes, which form a romantic natural setting.

 It’s a really full but fabulous day and you have enough time in each place to enjoy them and not feel rushed.

 Frutillar, Lake District, Patagonia, Chile